How to withdraw from your Royal London pension - UK guide

 This is another feature of ClearScore, as it offers help and support in improving your score.

 It also offers pre-approved credit offers and recommendations, personalised to you.
-So, you’ll be able to apply for products with more confidence.
+This hopefully means you’ll be able to apply for financial products with more confidence.

 Your ClearScore credit report will also show you any recent changes or updates, along with insights to tell you what could be affecting your score.